-Students must provide proof of vaccination for tetanus, diphtheria, and pertussis within the past 10 years.
+Students must provide proof of vaccination for tetanus, diphtheria and pertussis within the past 10 years.
 If no documentation is presented, vaccination is required.
+Evidence of one time Pertussis vaccination is required.
 A one-time dose of Tdap is required for all students who have not received Tdap previously.
 A Td booster should be documented every 10 years thereafter.
 Students are required to provide documentation to the College and maintain compliance with the immunization and health clearance policy.